 Deanna Van Buren (LF ’13) is in New York this week, where WNYC and Echoing Green have combined forces to convene Solutions Week.
 Tuesday Van Buren was part of a conversation among “social entrepreneurs who are bringing justice back to the criminal justice system,” and if you missed it, you can still catch up. read more

 A new travelling exhibit, The Landscape Architecture of Lawrence Halprin, now open at the National Building Museum in Washington, DC, is a celebration of the life and work of this influential landscape architect, coinciding with the centennial of his birth.
 Halprin was influenced by the social relief programs of the New Deal and the Modernism period that followed to create environments that improve the urban experience and reflect the needs and involvement of city dwellers.
 The exhibit was organized and curated by Charles A. Birnbaum (LF ’98) read more

 Individuals who have been influential in shaping the built and natural environment and whose work has advanced positive social outcomes have until January 5 to apply for the Loeb Fellowship.

-We are seeking successful and passionate mid-career practitioners from diverse disciplines who are eager to explore new interests, deepen existing areas of excellence, strengthen their leadership, and prepare them for a future of greater impact.
+The Loeb Fellowship offers a transformative year in residence at the Harvard Graduate School of Design and entrée to a powerful worldwide network of colleagues.
+We are seeking successful and passionate mid-career practitioners from diverse disciplines who are eager to explore new interests, deepen existing areas of excellence, strengthen their leadership, and prepare for a future of greater impact.
 Apply by Jan.
-5 or nominate a candidate now.
+5.